 These days I am mom to more than just one and I LOVE being celebrated as their mother.
 I cherish what that means to them and to me.

 It is for this very reason that I love and fully support the Embrace #MothersDayConnect initiative.
-To think that there are hundreds of teenage girls, around the country, who like me joined our motherhood tribe feeling overwhelmed, ill-equipt and unworthy of celebration!
+To think that there are hundreds of young women, around the country, who like me joined our motherhood tribe feeling overwhelmed, ill-equipt and unworthy of celebration!
 I know how that feels.

 It is with this in mind that I would like to encourage you to share Mother’s Day, this year.
 No, we don’t need you to make a grand gesture, or give a lecture, or collect money.
 We’re simply asking you to help us let as many new moms, around the country, know that: “I see you.
 I see your baby.
 Thank you for your sacrifice, Mama, and Happy Mother’s Day!”

-Mothers based in Port Elizabeth, Cape Town, Joburg and Durban, please consider giving one hour of your day, on Mother’s Day, to simply sit with a new mom – one woman to another – and make her feel less alone.
-If you’re NOT in one of these cities, you’re still welcome to gather a few Mama friends and visit a public hospital to offer up respectful celebration and gentle affirmation.
+Mothers based in Port Elizabeth, Cape Town, Joburg and Durban will be offering up one hour of their Mother’s Day to simply sit with a new mom – one woman to another – and make her feel less alone.
 Your smile and kind words are more powerful than you think!